 Free access to Perspectives in Public Health is one of the many benefits of RSPH membership.
 Members and Fellows receive a hardcopy in the post, while all members can access current and past issues online.

-- Ranking: 84 out of 156 in the SSCI ‘Public, Environmental and Occupational Health’ category
+- Ranking 19 out of 162 journals in the ‘Public, Environmental and Occupational Health’ category

-September 2017: an unthemed issue covering a range of international public health topics, including articles and opinion pieces on developing the evidence base for films to support public health goals, promoting physical activity Hard-to-reach women, and the evolution of Chaga’s disease in Brazil.
+July 2019: an unthemed issue covering a range of international public health topics, including articles and opinion pieces on the UK public health system, mental health in new mothers, America’s opioid addiction, and cervical cancer screenings.

 Perspectives in Public Health uses the Scholar One Manuscript Central submission system: for all submissions please upload your paper here.